psas/psas.github.com/index.markdown

 ## Upcoming Launch

-We're working on a new rocket to launch spring 2017.
+We're working on a new rocket to launch late summer/fall 2019.
 See [our countdown page](https://psas.github.io/countdown/)

-### Projected Launch Date: Spring/Summer 2017
+### Projected Launch Date: Summer/Fall 2019

 ## Sponsors